CloudCompare/CloudCompare/README.md

 Compilation
 -----------

-Supported OS: Windows, Linux, and Mac OS X
+Supports: Windows, Linux, and macOS

 Refer to the [BUILD.md file](BUILD.md) for up-to-date information.